Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 ![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/Figure5.jpg?raw=true)
 		<span id='F5'>Fig. 5 Cartoonish diagram showing the molecular exchange between liquid water and atmosphere. <Handbook of Hydrology>

 [Fig. 6a&b](#F6) shows that the global evaporation distribution is roughly zonally oriented, with larger evaporation (>181 cm/year) occurring over the subtropical latitudes of the global oceans and smaller evaporation (<89 cm/year) over the equatorial cold tongues and higher latitudes.
 As aforementioned, energy is the dominant controlling factor for evaporation, so this zonal distribution feature is easy to understand.
 It’s also notable that there are some exceptions to this zonal pattern, which all lie in the regions of ocean western boundary in subtropical areas.
 These anomaly high values are related with the heat carried by these strong currents (like the Gulf Stream off the United States, the Kuroshio off Japan, the Agulhas Current off the African coast et al.).
 These currents are called western boundary current by scientists and it’s another wonderful story for their formation.
-Another exception is the eastern tropical Pacific, where the evaporation rate is lower than other areas at similar latitudes.
+Another exception is the eastern tropical Pacific, where the evaporation rate is lower than other areas at the same latitudes.

 <span id='F6'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/evap_annual_seasonal_zonal_1850_1980.png?raw=true)
 		Fig. 6 Geographic and zonal distribution of annual mean evaporation.